The John E. and Alice L. Butler Venture Accelerator at Babson provides an ecosystem where participants live and breathe entrepreneurship.

 What are the three most important factors students interested in startups and entrepreneurialism should consider when contemplating attending a program such as yours?

 Our entrepreneurial community offers unparalleled support throughout each stage of developing an organization.
 It’s easy to stay focused and take action when an entrepreneur has access to resources that enhance our extremely entrepreneurial environment.
-Being surrounded by like-minded students, entrepreneurs find their ambition is contagious, helping them spend less time thinking and more time doing.
+Entrepreneurs have found that being surrounded by like-minded ambitious students is contagious, which helps them spend less time thinking and more time doing.

 - Daymond John, FUBU founder and “Shark Tank” host